Photography William Ferchichi, Styling Gianluca Cococcia. Total look Valentino.

 VN __ If there is a leading lady that you would love to act next to, who would that be?

-VN __ Are there any actors that you feel inspired by, and what do you see in them that inspires you?
+VN __ Are there any actors you feel inspired by, and what do you see in them that inspires you?

 Shoes PRADA, jacket and shorts VALENTINO